wongtonyb/uiautomationselenium/README.md

 Ctrl + '/'
 ```

-Then open a terminal and run the corresponding features file
+Then open up a terminal and test the corresponding features file

 ```sh
 npm test features/login.feature